Patient information: Hives (urticaria) (Beyond the Basics)

 Painkillers (eg, codeine and morphine), muscle relaxants used in anesthesia, and intravenous (IV) contrast dye used in radiograph procedures can also trigger hives.
 (See "Drug eruptions".)

 ●Insect stings – Stings from certain insects (bees, wasps, hornets, fire ants) can cause hives around the area of the sting.
-(See "Patient information: Bee and insect stings (Beyond the Basics)" and "Patient information: Fire ants (Beyond the Basics)".)
+(See "Patient information: Bee and insect stings (Beyond the Basics)" and "Patient information: Imported fire ants (Beyond the Basics)".)

 If you get hives all over your body after an insect sting, this may be a sign of a more serious reaction called anaphylaxis.
 Anaphylaxis must be treated as soon as possible.
 (See "Patient information: Anaphylaxis treatment and prevention of recurrences (Beyond the Basics)".)